This homemade peanut butter is creamy and smooth, perfectly spreadable, spoonable and salty with a hint of sweet. Super easy and fun to make!

 - 2 cups Roasted Salted Peanuts (300g)

-- 1 Tbsp Peanut Oil
+- 1 Tablespoon Peanut Oil

-- 1 Tbsp Maple Syrup Optional
+- 1 Tablespoon Maple Syrup Optional

 - Add the peanuts to the food processor and process.
 It will start off crumbly and then will gradually form clumps and start to stick to the sides.